Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: Assessing the State of Generalization in Deep Metric Learning

 To investigate this hypothesis, we follow the evaluation protocol of few-shot learning and use $k$ representatives (also referred to as \textit{shots}) of each class from a test set $\mathcal{X}_\text{test}$ as a support set for finetuning the penultimate embedding network layer.
 The remaining test samples then represent the new test set to evaluate retrieval performance, also referred to as query set.
 For evaluation we perform $10$ episodes, i.e. we repeat and average the adaptation of $\phi$ over $10$ different, randomly sampled support and corresponding query sets.
 Independent of the DML model used for learning the original representation $\phi$ on $\mathcal{X}_\text{train}$, adaptation to the support data is conducted using the Marginloss~\cite{margin} objective with distance-based sampling \cite{margin} due to its faster convergence.
 This also ensures fair comparisons to the adaptation benefit to $\phi$ and also allows to adapt complex approaches like self-supervision (DiVA~\cite{milbich2020diva}) to the small number of samples in the support sets.

 Fig.~\ref{fig:fewshot_cub_recall} shows 2 and 5 shot results on CUB200-2011, with CARS196 available in the supplementary.
 SOP is not considered since each class is already composed of small number of samples.
 As we see, even very limited in-domain data can significantly improve generalization performance, with the benefit becoming stronger for larger distribution shifts.
 Moreover, we observe that weaker approaches like ArcFace~\cite{arcface} seem to benefit more than state-of-the-art methods like S2SD~\cite{roth2020s2sd} or DiVA~\cite{milbich2020diva}.
 We presume this to be caused by their underlying concepts already encouraging learning of more robust and general features.
-To conclude, few-shot learning appears to provides a substantial benefit when facing difficult OOD learning settings, providing an especially strong starting point for reliable improvement in settings where the shift is not known \textit{a priori}.
+To conclude, few-shot learning provides a substantial and reliable benefit when facing OOD learning settings where the shift is not known \textit{a priori}.